awnion/custom-iosevka-nerd-font/README.md

 * need only specific font weights (e.g. 200 300 400 500)
 * need to fake bold weight to 500
 * need specific base font width
-* need nerd font version
+* need nerd font icons
 * need oneliner to build everything :)

 ## Key modifications

 * Changed `m i l % 0` and others
 * Changed font weights (e.g. "bold" has weight 500)
-* No italic and oblique versions by default (can be included optionally)
+* No italic and oblique versions by default
 * Base font shape width is `6`

 For more options edit: `private-build-plans.toml` and build